confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

     clients' can connect using whatever url you choose.

-In this setup, the node shares the URL in the `ksql.internal.listener` config as its internal endpoint, which other nodes will use for inter-node communication.
+In this setup, the node shares the URL in the `ksql.internal.listener` config as its internal endpoint, which other nodes use for inter-node communication.
 Inter-node communication uses a different listener to client communication.

 #### Dual non-routable listeners